Memorial Weekend Irrigation Checks on Denver Metro Slopes

 In west metro neighborhoods, thin cuts along retaining walls bake faster than the center of the yard.
 Mark those lines on a sketch before you add minutes to every run on the valve.

-Memorial weekend traffic and compacted arcs
+Memorial weekend traffic and compacted paths

 Holiday traffic compresses soil along the same paths sprinklers must reach.
 Chairs, coolers, and repeated foot traffic flatten turf and change how water soaks.
-Delay heavy furniture on strips you know are hydraulic weak points until after you confirm head throw reaches the edge.
+Delay heavy furniture on strips you know are weak points until after you confirm head throw reaches the edge.

 Clay soils on Front Range slopes hold water on the flat and shed on the grade.
-Adding minutes to green a pale toe can swamp the mid-slope while still missing the hot edge.
+Adding minutes to green a pale toe can swamp the mid slope while still missing the hot edge.
 Fix tilt, nozzles, and overlap before you chase run time.
-If water runs across walks, note where—it may be a grading clue, not only irrigation.
+If water runs across walks, note where.
+It may be a grading clue, not only irrigation.

 Landscaping visits can flag swales and bed edges when runoff crosses hardscape every cycle.
 Sprinklers and grading speak together on slopes; splitting them into separate summers often wastes a season.